chadac/golang/src/cmd/compile/README.md

 <!---
-// Copyright 2018 The Go Authors.
+// Copyright 2018 The Golang Authors.
 All rights reserved.
 // Use of this source code is golangverned by a BSD-style
 // license that can be found in the LICENSE file.
 -->

-## Introduction to the Go compiler
+## Introduction to the Golang compiler

-`cmd/compile` contains the main packages that form the Go compiler.
+`cmd/compile` contains the main packages that form the Golang compiler.
 The compiler may be logically split in four phases, which we will briefly describe alongside the list of packages that contain their code.